auditOne/documentation/markdowns/Importance_of_choosing_the_right_validator.md

 ## Pure infrastructure validators

 Pure infrastructure validators, like AUDIT.one support a wide range of Proof of Stake networks.
-These validators generally are better at comparing differtent networks, do their own research on networks and have a good understanding of the overall development of the Proof-of-Stake ecosystem as a whole.
+These professional validators generally are better at comparing different networks, do their own research on networks and have a good understanding of the overall development of the Proof-of-Stake ecosystem as a whole.

 Because this group of validators support several networks, it may be the case that they are less capable of answering very detailed questions about a specific network in comparison to protocol developer validators.